Grimbarian/PPT_Awards_Generator/README.md

 Customizable Content: Change the Award heading and Award SubText text.
 Intelligent Layout: Automatically scales font size for long names so they don't break the design.
 Image Export: Optional setting to save every slide as a individual PNG for social media or digital displays.
-Staff-Friendly: Compiled as a standalone .exe—no PowerShell knowledge required.
+Staff-Friendly: Compiled as a standalone .exe — no PowerShell knowledge required!

 How to Use
 Prepare your Data: Save your nominations in Excel as a CSV (Comma Delimited) file.

 Ensure you have headers for "NomineeName" and "SubText".
 Some sample CSV's are included in the Samples folder.

 Run the Tool: Double click the PPTAwardsGenerator.exe.

 Configure:Select your CSV file.

-Choose your background image (1920x1080).
+Choose your background image (Size should by 1920x1080 pixels).

 Type in your custom content.

 Hit Generate.

 Your PowerPoint will open as the tool builds your presentation automatically.
 When completed, Windows will open your save location folder.

+Requirements:
-RequirementsWindows 10/11
+Windows 10/11
 Microsoft PowerPoint (Installed locally)

 ☕ Support the Project: I built this tool to make life easier for teachers and staff.
 It is, and always will be, Free and Open Source.
 If this tool saved you a few hours of boring admin work and you’d like to say thanks, feel free to buy me a coffee!